 Before retiring for your fifth night, you will have another opportunity to photograph Jökulsárlón and the Diamond Beach.

 Day six will be your final day in Iceland’s south-east, and you will use it to return to any sites your group wants to photograph better.
 No doubt this will still include Jökulsárlón and the Diamond Beach, as the opportunities here are so many and so unique.

 On your seventh day, you will leave the south-east of Iceland, and head North.
-This journey will take you through the little-travelled, breathtaking East Fjords, where you will stop for many photo opportunities to capture its beautiful seascapes, its peaceful villages, and its abundant wildlife.
-After all, seabirds, seals and even reindeer can all be found in this region.
+This journey will take you through the little-traveled, breathtaking East Fjords, where you will stop for many photo opportunities to capture its beautiful seascapes, its peaceful villages, and its abundant wildlife.
+After all, seabirds, seals, and even reindeer can all be found in this region.

 Early in your journey, you’ll have another shoot at Vestrahorn but will otherwise capture what inspires you en route.
 The drive will be rather long, but the surrounding scenery will be ever-changing and ever impressive, and your destination, Lake Mývatn, is well worth the hours on the road.

 The Mývatn region has a wealth of incredible sites for you to photograph beneath the midnight sun; there are geothermal areas, geological wonders, notorious volcanoes and beautiful stretches of water, to name a few, but worry not that you won’t be able to get through them all this evening; you will have all day here tomorrow as well.

 Day eight will be spent better exploring all of the wonders that the Mývatn region has to offer.

 The lake itself is both serene and unusual; basalt pillars rise tall from its waters, and you never need to look far before you will find a new geological subject to shoot, making for some unique landscape photographs.
 Wildlife photographers will also find themselves catered for, as dozens of bird species frequent the lake in summer.